 "... ‘the foremost appellate environmental litigator in the United States,’ say market sources,” with “particular expertise in clean water and clean air matters."

 Since 1995, Tim has been a partner in Mayer Brown's 60-strong Supreme Court & Appellate Litigation practice (which "stands head and shoulders above its competitors," according to Chambers USA).
-Tim is also a member of the Firm's environmental practice group, which was named an "Environmental Practice Group of the Year" by Law360 in 2018.
+Tim is also a member of the Firm's environmental practice group, which was named an "Environmental Practice Group of the Year" by Law360 two years in a row (2018 & 2019).
 Previously, Tim served as Law Clerk to US Supreme Court Justice William J. Brennan, Jr., and to Judge James L. Oakes, US Court of Appeals for the Second Circuit, and was Staff Counsel and Skadden Fellow with the American Civil Liberties Union.
-Recently, Tim was named one of Benchmark's 2018 Appellate Illinois Litigation Stars and a Leading Lawyers 2018 Top Ten Environmental Lawyer.
+Tim has been consistently named one of Benchmark's Appellate Illinois Litigation Stars and a Leading Lawyers Top Ten Environmental Lawyer.
 Other recent accolades include selection as a 2018 Law360 environmental MVP, a 2018 Financial Times commendation for Legal innovation, and 2015 National Law Journal Environmental Trailblazer.

 Notable cases before the United States Supreme Court include: